-During the Rivet School admissions process, we’ll help you through the process of applying for federal financial aid.
-For students who need extra support, we’ll connect you with an independent, expert financial aid advisor through our partnership with uAspire.
+During the Rivet School admissions process, we’ll help you through the process of applying for federal financial aid — and for any other resources that may be available to you.

 For a small fee, students enrolled in Rivet School programs through SNHU can sign up for an interest-free, monthly payment plan.

 Pay it Forward is an only-at-Rivet-School program that allows you to pay no upfront tuition, and pay back after school — only if and when you earn more than $40,000 per year.
 Due to resource limitations, while all students can apply to Pay it Forward, only half of program applicants will be selected (by lottery) to participate.
 Learn more about Pay it Forward here.